MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/making-calls-with-AR.md

 ## Prerequisites

 - In order to follow along with this guide, you must use a mobile device with ARCore or ARKit support.
 [Learn about Dynamics 365 Remote Assist's device requirements](../requirements.md).
-- Technicians must have a Dynamics 365 Remote Assist [free trial](../try-remote-assist.md) or [subscription](../buy-remote-assist.md).
+- Technicians must have a Dynamics 365 Remote Assist [subscription](../buy-remote-assist.md).
 - Remote collaborators must have a Dynamics 365 Remote Assist free trial or subscription and/or Microsoft Teams [free trial or subscription](https://www.microsoft.com/microsoft-365/microsoft-teams/group-chat-software).
 [Learn how to set up Dynamics 365 Remote Assist with Teams desktop](../teams-pc-all.md) and [Teams mobile](../teams-mobile-all.md).

 ## How it works